Blog

 Another major role that automation can play in restaurants is automating food delivery.

-Food delivery robots, such as Matradee L, are extremely popular in America right now.
+Food delivery robots, such as Matradee Plus, are extremely popular in America right now.
 In fact, you might have had one serve you while you were out to eat.

 Learn more about Matradee L here